callahantiff/PheKnowVec/README.md

 <br>

-#### This is a Reproducbile Research Repository
+#### This is a Reproducible Research Repository
 This repository contains more than just code, it provides a detailed and transparent narrative of our research process.
-For detailed information on how we use GitHub as a reproducible reserach platform, click [here](https://github.com/callahantiff/PheKnowVec/wiki/Reproducible-Research-Repository).
+For detailed information on how we use GitHub as a reproducible research platform, click [here](https://github.com/callahantiff/PheKnowVec/wiki/Reproducible-Research-Repository).

 ______
 ### Getting Started